dogusAkaydin/donation-analytics/README.md

 ```
 In addition, my code automatically finds-out the column numbers of the requested fields from a header
 file `indiv_header_file.csv` provided by FEC.
-This increases the robostness of the program by eliminating the need for manually finding out and
+This increases the robustness of the program by eliminating the need for manually finding out and
 hard-coding the column numbers of the requested fields.

 [Back to Table of contents](README.md#table-of-contents)

 ## Tests: